Main Factors Required for Successful Germination.

 Step 4 - Prepping your Rockwool:

-Once you observed the taproot starting to emerge from the seed, you will need to prepare your Rockwool in your tray.
-To prepare your Rockwool, you will need to soak the plug in a small bucket filled with pH adjusted water (5.5pH) for about 2 hours.
-Next you will want to prepare a nutrient solution using Week #1 from the Nutrient Mixing Guide.
+Once you observed the taproot starting to emerge from the seed, you will need to prepare your 2 Rockwool plugs.
+To prepare your Rockwool, soak the plug in pH adjusted water (5.5pH) for about 1-2 hours.
+Next, prepare the seedling nutrient solution for the second soak of your plugs by following the feeding chart on our Nutrient Mixing Guide for Beta Growers.
+Soak the Rockwool plugs in this nutrient solution you mixed for you tank for approximately 10-15 minutes.

 WARNING!
-Rockwool is very fibrous and when handing it can become airborne so it is recommended to use a dust mask to help protect you.
+Rockwool is very fibrous and when dry and it can become airborne so it is recommended to use a dust mask to help protect you.

 Step 5 - Transplant: